×

 Definition of Dadiah and Butter Fat

 Do you know What is Dadiah and Butter Fat.
 If you are looking for the definition of Dadiah and Butter Fat or want to know what is Dadiah and Butter Fat?, then this is where you will fetch your answers.
 Well, in simple terms Dadiah is fermented milk product made from the milk of water Buffaloes.
 The milk obtained from buffaloes is fermented in bamboo containers or tubes.
 While Butterfat is a triglyceride (a fat) derived from fatty acids such as myristic, palmitic, and oleic acids.
 Saturated fatty acids: Palmitic acid: 31% Myristic acid: 12% Stearic acid: 11% Both these products are unique in their own ways.
-Dadiah is a White colored dairy product and Butter Fat is Not Available colored.
+Dadiah is a White colored dairy product and Butter Fat is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Dadiah bears Sour and Thick flavor with a Milky aroma whereas Butter Fat has Not Available flavor and a Not Available aroma.
+Dadiah bears Sour and Thick flavor with a Milky aroma whereas Butter Fat has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
-Dadiah originated in Indonesia, whereas origin of Butter Fat is traced back to NA.
+Dadiah originated in Indonesia, whereas origin of Butter Fat is traced back to .